NST Cyber Welcomes Industry Veteran Pradeep Kumar as Chief Product Architect

-SAN JOSE, Calif., July 17, 2024 /PRNewswire/ -- NST Cyber, a leading provider of cutting-edge offensive cybersecurity solutions, is thrilled to welcome Pradeep Kumar, as its Chief Product Architect.
+BANGALORE, India, July 15, 2024 /PRNewswire/ -- NST Cyber, a leading provider of cutting-edge offensive cybersecurity solutions, is thrilled to welcome Pradeep Kumar, as its Chief Product Architect.
 Under his leadership, NST Assure, the industry-leading Continuous Threat Exposure Management (CTEM) platform that protects large financial organizations and enterprises worldwide, is poised for significant advancements.

 Pradeep joins NST Cyber from IBM, where he excelled as Chief Architect, specializing in the development of large-scale, multi-tenant enterprise SaaS solutions.
 With over two and a half decades of experience, Pradeep has been a driving force in AI and cybersecurity innovation, consistently delivering impactful solutions.